The Romans named it Caledonia, the Gaels called it Alba, but today it’s known as Scotland, a country with a rich and complex history.

 Previously, surnames were reserved only for the upper classes of Scottish society, which meant most people were simply known by their forename.
 However, the small selection of names meant a lot of people ended up sharing the same name.
 For example, over 30% of men were called William, John, or Richard in the 13th century.
 This inevitably led to some confusion, so nicknames or ‘bynames’ were used, and from these grew Scottish surnames.

 Bynames fell into a few categories, and one of these was patronymic, which means that the surname was derived from the father’s forename.
 But these patronymics were put together differently depending on whether you were from the Highlands or the Lowlands of Scotland.
-If you were from the Lowlands of Scotland then the surname would be as follows:

 - The father’s name is David.
 The son’s name is John.
 Using the Lowland patronymic formula ‘son’ is added to the end of the father’s name, so the son would be called John Davidson.